 At the group home, she said there were a lot of rules.
 Residents were required to attend mandatory therapy sessions daily and had little or no contact with the outside world.
-However, there were people there to haln her

-She had made it a personal goal to get legally emancipated, and with the help of staff she achieved that and went off to live on her own at
+However, there were people there to the help of staff she achieved that and went off to live on her own at age 16.

-"I expressed this [goal] to the group home therapist and he believed in me," she said.
-"I attribute the achievement of my first major life goal to a few defining moments.
+"I expressed this ignal to the group home therapist and he believed in me," she said.
+"Tattribute the achievement of my first major life goal to a few defining moments.